danielMicallef/danielMicallef.github.io/_posts/2022-05-24-secret-to-healthy-heart-blood-vessels.md

 ---
 layout: post
-title: "The Secret to a Healthy Heart and Blood Vessels"
+title: The Secret to a Healthy Heart and Blood Vessels
 author: rebecca
-categories: [Nuts, Mediterranean Diet, Olive Oil, Healthy Fats, Cardiovascular Health]
+categories:
+  - Nuts
+  - Mediterranean Diet
+  - Olive Oil
+  - Healthy Fats
+  - Cardiovascular Health
 image: assets/images/blog_images/2_1.webp
+published: true
+description: >-
+  Packed with good healthy fats; nuts and olive oil are excellent ingredients for a healthy cardiovascular system.
 ---
 ## Ever thought that the secret to a healthy heart could lie in your kitchen cupboard?